 DSUs have been utilized as a means of reducing the cash payable by the Company for amounts owing to non-executive directors.
 A DSU is a notional share that has the same value as one share of the Company as at the grant date.
-DSUs are paid out to directors as common shares when they retire from the Board.
+DSUs are settled with the issuance of common shares to directors when they retire from the Board.
 As DSUs are equity settled, they are fair valued based on the market value of the shares at the grant date.

-As at May 31, 2020 and August 31, 2019, a total of 1,551,694 DSUs are outstanding having been previously granted to directors of the Company.
-No additional DSUs were granted during the nine month period ended May 31, 2020 or during the year ended August 31, 2019.
-During the nine month period ended May 31, 2020 or during the year ended August 31, 2019.
-During the nine month period ended May 31, 2019, a total of 1,493,220 DSUs were settled with the issuance of 1,493,220 common shares to former directors who had departed from the Board.
-These shares were valued at \$165,209.
+As at November 30, 2020 and August 31, 2020, a total of 1,551,694 DSUs were outstanding having been previously granted to directors of the Company.
+No additional DSUs were granted during the three month period ended November 30, 2020 or during the year ended August 31, 2020.